fraterrisus/walkthroughs/deathlord/walkthrough-0.md

 - `(T)alk`, which gets you a phrase that is specific to the NPC you're speaking with.
 These are also of varying utility, but often yield key words that you can ask about.
 - `(I)nquire`, which allows you to free-enter a key word.
 If the NPC knows anything about it, they'll tell you.
 However, every NPC in a location knows exactly the same set of key words, so you don't have to find someone specific to ask.
 (This also sometimes results in hilarious combinations.)
 Most of the time, *Deathlord*'s parser is smart enough to recognize both a word (dungeon) and its plural (dungeons).
 - `(B)uy` and `(S)ell`, which obviously only work on merchants.
 If you get stonewalled when asking for a `(T)alk` clue, you may be speaking with a merchant, so try `(B)uy`.
 Of course, you may also be speaking with a hostile that's about to attack you.
-- `(O)ffer (G)old`, entered as "OG", which is useful when someone's `(T)alk` phrase is "PAY UP!".
+- `(O)ffer (G)old`, entered as `(OG)`, which is useful when someone's `(T)alk` phrase is "PAY UP!".
 (I've marked clues found this way with "($$)".)
 This can be as low as 10gp or as high as 100gp, and there's no way to know without just trying it.
 Note that just because someone wants a bribe doesn't guarantee that they have anything useful to say.
 "Thanks, sucker!" is a not uncommon response.
-- `(O)ffer (I)tem`, entered as "OI", which is only useful in a handful of specific places, mostly dealing with the Emperor, and I'll tell you about them when we get there.
+- `(O)ffer (I)tem`, entered as `(OI)`, which is only useful in a handful of specific places, mostly dealing with the Emperor, and I'll tell you about them when we get there.
 - `(Esc)` or `(Enter)` ends the conversation.

 In alphabetical order, here are the 16 messages you'll get in response to `(C)hatting` with an NPC: